apigee/apigee-go-gen/README.md

 **YAML Document Structure**

-The YAML document created by `bundle2yaml` contains all the elements from the bundle in a single file.
+The YAML document created by `bundle-to-yaml` contains all the elements from the bundle in a single file.

 The structure looks like this